Lucite Embedments: The Questions You Should Really be Asking

 Because what you’re probably really asking is, “Will the embedment truly capture the effect I’m hoping for?”

-Suppose you’re in the pharmaceutical industry and wanted to recognize a team for their contribution in the development of a new drug.
+Here’s an example.
+Suppose you’re in the pharmaceutical industry and want to recognize a team for their contribution to the development of a new drug.
+The exact occasion might be the first successful in-human trial or FDA approval.

 It would be great to hear that, yes, you can embed the vial in Lucite.